jaehwang/webos-ose/README.md

     IMAGE_INSTALL_append += "linux-firmware kernel-modules iw"

-You can enable wifi using Setting app. `/etc/wpa_supplicant.conf` seems to have nothing with wifi.
+You can enable wifi using Setting app. `/etc/wpa_supplicant.conf` seems to have nothing todo with wifi.

 ## Flashing the Image